A look into the latest release from Grammy-winning bassist/composer/arranger. This time it’s personal.

 As one would expect, Marcus has surrounded himself with a stellar cast of players, including trumpeters Sean Jones and Maurice Brown, alto saxophonist Alex Han, drummer Louis Cato, guitarists Adam Agati and Adam Rogers and keyboardist Kris Bowers.
 “I’ve got these next generation musicians in their ’20s with me now that aren’t afraid of breaking boundaries,” says Marcus.
 “This young band fears nothing, so we are free to go anywhere.
 I’m finding that to be incredibly inspiring.”
 Also making appearances on Renaissance are veteran keyboardists Federico Gonzalez Peña and Bobby Sparks and special guest vocalists Dr. John, Rubén Blades and Gretchen Parlato.

-In addition to the originals, Marcus provides his own unique treatments to five cover tunes: War’s 1971 classic, “Slippin’ Into Darkness,” the Ivan Lins composition, “Setembro” (Brazilian Wedding Song), Weldon Irvine’s “Mr. Clean,” Janelle Monáe’s “Tightrope” and the Jackson 5 classic, “I’ll Be There,” performed as an exquisite solo bass tribute to Michael Jackson.
+In addition to the originals, Marcus provides his own unique treatments to five cover tunes: War’s 1971 classic, “Slippin’ Into Darkness,” the Ivan Lins composition, “Setembro” (Brazilian Wedding dress), Weldon Irvine’s “Mr. Clean,” Janelle Monáe’s “Tightrope” and the Jackson 5 classic, “I’ll Be There,” performed as an exquisite solo bass tribute to Michael Jackson.

 Marcus’ brilliant bass playing and soloing are featured on virtually every one of the thirteen tunes on Renaissance.
 There’s plenty of truly amazing slap-style funk throughout most of the album, including some very intricate (and fast!) double thumbing, beginning with “Detroit,” the album’s opener (I liked the title even before I heard the tune!).
 Bass players will also delight in Marcus’ dazzling finger-style bass intro to “Slippin’ Into Darkness,” as well as his gorgeous fretless playing on “Setembro,” which breaks into a latin feel over Dizzy Gillespie’s “Manteca” groove, with Marcus trading melodic lines with rising star Gretchen Parlato (who happens to be the first vocalist ever admitted into The Thelonious Monk Institute of Jazz Performance program).